Aluminum: A Natural Earth-based Element That We Cannot Live Without

 It is no wonder aluminum is known as the 'perfect' material out there - treasured by the ancient Greeks and Romans and transferred to us, as well as many new generations to come.

-Aluminum is one of the most useful metals on the planet, as it’s the second most malleable metal on earth, and the most abundant metal in the earth’s crust.
-On the surface, aluminum is an easy to clean, low-density, non-toxic, and lightweight option that naturally generates a protective coating, so no painting is necessary.
+Aluminum is one of the most useful metals on the planet, as it's the second most malleable metal on earth, and the most abundant metal in the earth's crust.
+On the surface, aluminum sheet metal is an easy to clean, low-density, non-toxic, and lightweight option that naturally generates a protective coating, so no painting is necessary.
 Corrosion resistance is extremely high because of the thin layer of aluminum oxide that forms when the metal becomes exposed to oxygen, preventing further oxidation.
 Its appearance ranges from silvery and shiny to a dull gray, depending on the roughness of the metal’s surface.
-Since it’s so lightweight, it can be easily cast, cut, and formed.
+Since it's so lightweight, it can be easily cast, cut, and formed.
 Aluminum is also a non-magnetic metal and is great for conducting heat and electricity.
+Aluminum diamond plate sheets are one of the most used metal sheets for industrial purposes.

 Most of the time, it is used as an alloy (a mixture of two or more metals) with copper, manganese, magnesium, or silicon, since it’s not particularly strong.
 There are hundreds of different aluminum alloys since it’s much weaker by on its own.
 Aluminum is an excellent and inexpensive electrical conductor and is sometimes used in electrical lines.

-Typically we use 5052 aluminum sheet metal to custom cut your individual metal part.
+Typically we use 5052 aluminum sheet metal to custom cut your individual metal part, and aluminum sheet metal fabrication.

 Configure your aluminum sheet metal in 4 easy steps.
 Choose one of the 14 shapes you can configure online.